tddapps/blog/_posts/2018-05-31-development-team-scorecard.md

 - What is your source control branching strategy?
 - How do you know what is your team working on?
-    - What needs to be done
+    - What needs to be done?
-    - What has already been completed
+    - What has already been completed?
 - How long does it take you to go from an idea into something your customers can use?
 - How frequently do you do deployments?
 - How many bugs have you had in the last quarter?